AmirHammoutene/RiseOfEnigmas/readme.txt

 ...but more types of enigmas are coming soon

-Links yo download installer (Windows only for the moment):
+Links to download installer (Windows only for the moment):
 GameJolt https://gamejolt.com/games/riseofenigmas/665470
 Itch.io https://amirhammoutene.itch.io/rise-of-enigmas